numba/numba/docs/source/cuda/cuda_array_interface.rst

 - When Numba acts as a Consumer (for example when an array-like object is passed to a kernel launch): If ``stream`` is an integer, then Numba will immediately synchronize on the provided ``stream``.
-A Numba Device Array created from an array-like object has its *default stream* set to the provided stream.
+A Numba :class:`Device Array
+  <numba.cuda.cudadrv.devicearray.DeviceNDArray>` created from an array-like
+  object has its *default stream* set to the provided stream.

-- When Numba acts as a Producer (when the ``__cuda_array_interface__`` property of a Numba Device Array is accessed): If the exported Device Array has a *default stream*, then it is given as the ``stream`` entry.
+- When Numba acts as a Producer (when the ``__cuda_array_interface__`` property of a Numba CUDA Array is accessed): If the exported CUDA Array has a *default stream*, then it is given as the ``stream`` entry.
 Otherwise, ``stream`` is set to ``None``.

-.. note:: In Numba's terminology, the *default stream* for a Device Array is a
+.. note:: In Numba's terminology, an array's *default stream* is a property
-          property of the Device Array specifying the stream in which Numba will enqueue asynchronous transfers if no other stream is provided as an argument to the function invoking the transfer.
+          specifying the stream that Numba will enqueue asynchronous transfers in if no other stream is provided as an argument to the function invoking the transfer.
 It is not the same as the `Default Stream
           <https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#default-stream>`_
           in normal CUDA terminology.